An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 The online electronic web pages detailing information in relation to a particular deal.
 Each deal has its own discrete Deal Room.
 Upon completion of the auction, access to the Deal Room is restricted to successful Participants.

 An event that gives rise to a breach of a lending covenant.
-For example, the borrower might covenant with the CapitalStackers lenders to maintain a loan to value ratio no greater than 75%.
+For example, the borrower might covenant with the CapitalStackers lenders to maintain a loan-to-value ratio no greater than 75%.
 If the property value subsequently falls or interest is unpaid such that the loan becomes greater than 75% of the property value there is a breach of covenant.
 Should a default occur, the options available to the Investors will be detailed in the Loan Agreement.
+Defaults don't necessarily indicate a potential loss.

-The interest paid to you at loan maturity (or earlier repayment).
+The interest paid to you upon loan repayment.
 The interest is compounded and rolled up - monthly for development loans and quarterly for investment loans.
 All development loans are subject to deferred coupon only.
 Rates quoted are annualised and gross of tax.

 A form of loan security over all the assets of a Limited Company or Limited Liability Partnership.
 It includes powers for the lender to appoint an Administrator to manage the affairs of the Company.